Dylann Roof: Earlier contacts with police

 Roof had a prior police record consisting of two arrests, both made in the months preceding the attack.
 He was investigated on one occasion during this period but without arrest or charge.

 On February 28, 2015, mall security at the Columbiana Centre in Columbia called police after Roof, wearing all-black clothing, asked employees unsettling questions.
-During police questioning, Roof consented to be searched, and was found to be in possession of several strips of Suboxone, a prescription medication for opioid use disorder which is sometimes sold illegally, but usually for therapeutic rather than recreational use.
+During police questioning, Roof consented to be searched, and was found to be in possession of several strips of buprenorphine/naloxone, a prescription medication for opioid use disorder which is sometimes sold illegally, but usually for therapeutic rather than recreational use.
 As Roof did not have a valid prescription, he was arrested for a misdemeanor charge of drug possession, and was subsequently banned from the Columbiana Centre for a year.

 On March 13, 2015, Roof was investigated for loitering in his parked car near a park in downtown Columbia.
 He had been recognized by an off-duty police officer who investigated his March 2 questioning; the officer then called a colleague to investigate.
 A police officer conducted a search of his vehicle and found a forearm grip for an AR-15 semiautomatic rifle and six unloaded magazines, all capable of holding 40 rounds.
 When asked about it, Roof informed the officer that he wanted to purchase an AR-15, but did not have enough money to do so.
 He was not charged, as it was not illegal in South Carolina to possess a forearm grip.

 On April 26, 2015, Roof was arrested again for trespassing on the Columbiana Centre mall's grounds in violation of the ban.
 The ban was then extended for three additional years.

 According to James Comey, speaking in July 2015, Roof's February arrest was at first written as a felony, which would have required an inquiry into the charge during a firearms background examination.
 It was legally a misdemeanor charge and was incorrectly written as a felony at first due to a data entry error made by a jail clerk.
 Comey said that Roof could potentially have been prohibited from buying firearms under a law that barred "unlawful user[s] of or addicted to any controlled substance" from owning firearms, although UCLA Law Professor Eugene Volokh wrote that it is unclear whether Roof's misdemeanor possession charge would have meant he met that definition.

 Charleston church shooting

-On the evening of June 17, 2015, a mass shooting took place at Emanuel African Methodist Episcopal Church in downtown Charleston, South Carolina, United States.
+On the evening of June 17, 2015, a mass shooting took place at Emanuel African Methodist Episcopal Church in downtown Charleston, South Carolina.
 During a routine Bible study at the church, a white man about 21 years old, later identified as Roof, opened fire with a handgun, killing nine people.
-Roof was unemployed and living in largely African American Eastover at the time of the attack.
+Roof was unemployed and living in largely African-American Eastover at the time of the attack.